02.16.2025

 NMDA Receptor Antagonism

-Ketamine's primary mechanism involves blocking NMDA receptors in the brain, which reduces excessive glutamate activity associated with depression.
+Ketamine therapy Tucson protocols work through ketamine for depression mechanisms that involve blocking NMDA receptors in the brain, which reduces excessive glutamate activity associated with depression.
 This creates a "reset" effect that allows the brain to break free from established depressive neural pathways.

 BDNF and Neuroplasticity Enhancement

-Within hours of ketamine administration, brain-derived neurotrophic factor (BDNF) levels increase dramatically.
+Within hours of ketamine therapy administration, brain-derived neurotrophic factor (BDNF) levels increase dramatically.
 BDNF acts like "fertilizer for the brain," promoting:

 • Growth of new neural connections